Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following items are required to allow an application deployed on an EC2 instance to write data to a DynamoDB table?
 Assume that no security keys are allowed to be stored on the EC2instance.
 (Choose 2 answers)

-- [x] Create an lAM Role that allows write access to the DynamoDB tab le.
+- [x] Create an IAM Role that allows write access to the DynamoDB tab le.
-- [ ] Add an lAM Role to a running EC2 instance.
+- [ ] Add an IAM Role to a running EC2 instance.
-- [ ] Create an lAM User that al lows write access to the Dynamo DB tab le.
+- [ ] Create an IAM User that al lows write access to the Dynamo DB tab le.
-- [ ] Add an lAM User to a running EC2 instance.
+- [ ] Add an IAM User to a running EC2 instance.
-- [ ] Launch an EC2 Instance with the lAM Role included in the launch configuration.
+- [ ] Launch an EC2 Instance with the IAM Role included in the launch configuration.

 ### Identify a true statement about the On-Demand instances purchasing option provided by Amazon EC2.